0xfatty/0xfatty.github.io/_posts/2024-10-12-apache-roller-csrf.md

 ## Overview

-Apache Roller [1](https://github.com/apache/roller), an open-source blog server platform, has long been favored for managing and publishing content on the web.
+[Apache Roller](https://github.com/apache/roller), an open-source blog server platform, has long been favored for managing and publishing content on the web.
 However, like many web-based applications, it can be subject to vulnerabilities that pose security risks.
 This blog post discusses the details of the vulnerabilities recently addressed in Apache Roller and assigned [CVE-2024-46911](https://www.openwall.com/lists/oss-security/2024/10/12/1).
 The report focuses on the security flaws, their impact, remediation steps taken, the limitations of the fixes, and future recommendations for enhancing Roller’s security posture.

 ## Vulnerability Details